Medications Versus Catheter Ablation

 Catheter ablation represents a relatively low risk and highly effective curative procedure for many common heart arrhythmias including atrial fibrillation.
 It is particularly suitable for patients who do not wish to begin or continue a medication regimen or for whom medication is causing significant side effects or unacceptable results.1

 Because of the success rate of cardiac catheter ablation, many patients will see significant, often permanent, relief from their symptoms within weeks.
 Touch ups are easily performed, if needed, during the follow-up process.
 In many cases, patients will no longer have to take their rate or rhythm control medications.
-Further, Dr. Gidney is a leader in non-fluoroscopic guidance techniques – I.e. a non-radiation catheter ablation.
 In centers unable to offer this, radiation exposure can be high enough to increase the risk of cancer in the long term, and even cause burns in the short term.
-This virtually eliminates one of the greatest concerns of patients undergoing a traditional cardiac ablation when a patient has Dr. Gidney perform their ablation.
+This virtually eliminates one of the greatest concerns of patients undergoing a traditional cardiac ablation when a patient has a specialized EP perform their ablation.

-To understand all the options available to you, it is important that you speak to a qualified electrophysiologist like Dr. Gidney – a physician that specializes in disorders involving the heart’s rhythm.
+To understand all the options available to you, it is important that you speak to a qualified electrophysiologist – a physician that specializes in disorders involving the heart’s rhythm.
 Most patients will find they have many options available to them, from minimally invasive implants to outpatient procedures and even certain medications.
-Here at our practice, we believe in adhering to a shared decision-making approach in which a patient is educated about each option and arrives at a treatment option that best suits them; the patient becomes an integral part of their own medical team.
+With a shared decision-making approach in which a patient is educated about each option and arrives at a treatment option that best suits them; the patient becomes an integral part of their own medical team.

 1January CT, Wann LS, Alpert JS, et al. 2014 AHA/ACC/HRS Guideline for the Management of Patients With Atrial Fibrillation: Executive Summary, Journal of the American College of Cardiology (2014), doi: 10.1016/j.jacc.2014.03.021.